A toolbox for black hole scattering: Black hole entropy from multiplicity

 The corresponding entropy is then

 It was also shown in \cite{Gaddam:2021zka} that the $2\rightarrow2N$ amplitude is sharply peaked about a specific value determined by the centre of mass energy, $E$, of the scattering process

 where $\kappa^{2} = 8 \pi G$.
 To find the entropy associated with the multiplicity of the external states, we need knowledge of the relevant centre of mass energy of the scattering process to be considered.
-Lacking a first principle derivation, there are several arguments to be made in favour of the choice $E = M_{BH}$: \begin{itemize} \item The canonical energy scale of the system we would like to probe is indeed $M_{BH}$. \item The Eisenbud-Wigner time-delay associated with elastic $2\rightarrow2$ scattering has been shown to be scrambling time, agreeing with the expectation from \cite{Shenker:2014cwa}, only if we set $E = M_{BH}$ \cite{Gaddam:2021zka}.
+Lacking a first principle derivation, there are several arguments to be made in favour of the choice $E = M_{BH}$: \begin{itemize} \item The canonical energy scale of the system we would like to probe is indeed $M_{BH}$.
+The entropy calculated then corresponds to the typical entropy for decay of a state with energy $E = M_{BH}$ into a large number of particles, analogous to black hole evaporation. \item The Eisenbud-Wigner time-delay associated with elastic $2\rightarrow2$ scattering has been shown to be scrambling time, agreeing with the expectation from \cite{Shenker:2014cwa}, only if we set $E = M_{BH}$ \cite{Gaddam:2021zka}.
 This is perhaps the strongest indication in favour of this choice. \item In similar vein, the Eisenbud-Wigner time-delay associated with inelastic $2\rightarrow2N$ scattering has been shown to be Page time when $E = M_{BH}$ \cite{Gaddam:2021zka}.
 An interpretation of this result is that when $E = M_{BH}$ energy is thrown into the black hole, it doubles the energy contained in the black hole.
 After the scattering process, momentum conservation implies that all the energy that went in has returned and therefore, the black hole has halved in size returning to its original mass.
 It is therefore natural that the half-life time of the black hole is how long one has to wait for information to return. \end{itemize} Therefore, with $E=M_{BH}$, we have

 Inserting this into \eqref{eqn:multiplicityentropy}, we find

 The proportionality factor is evidently of order one.
 With very little input, it is remarkable that such a result emerges!